isc-projects/isc-dnssec-guide/doc/signing.rst

    ; Delete: 20210731000000 (Sat Jul 31 01:00:00 2021)
    example.com.
 IN DNSKEY 256 3 8 AwEAAfel66...LqkA7cvn8=

-(The actual key is truncated here for to improve readability.)
+(The actual key is truncated here to improve readability.)

 Below is a complete list of each of the metadata fields, and how each one affects the signing of your zone: